 By that point, the disease may already be causing kidney damage or other potentially serious complications.

 Careful screening and testing may help you and your doctor detect and treat the disease before serious symptoms or complications develop.

 If you have a family history of ADPKD, let your doctor know.
 They may refer you to a geneticist or genetic counselor.

 After assessing your medical history, your doctor, geneticist, or genetic counselor may recommend one or more of the following:

 - genetic testing to check for genetic mutations that cause ADPKD

-- routine imaging tests to check for cysts in your kidneys
+- imaging tests to check for cysts in your kidneys

-- regular blood pressure monitoring to check for high blood pressure
+- blood pressure monitoring to check for high blood pressure

-- regular urine tests to check for signs of kidney disease
+- urine tests to check for signs of kidney disease